avinashpandu/ADOAssignment2/readme.txt

 	Function : getNumReadIO
 	------------------------

-1)Refer to the pool manager strcture to which contains the information of the pages read.
+1)Refer to the pool manager structure,which contains the information of the pages read.
 2)Return the pages read.

 	Function: getNumWriteIO
 	-----------------------

-1)Refer to the pool manager strcture to which contains the information of the pages wrote.
+1)Refer to the pool manager structure,which contains the information of the pages wrote.
-#2) Return the pages written.
+2) Return the pages written.

 ** User defined functions**
 ---------------------------